All concerts at

 8-keyed Flute (made in 1820 in London) • Jeffrey Cohan

-Experience the emerging romanticism of the early 19th century and the subsequent blossoming of guitar-flute repertoire by virtuosos on their evolving instruments.
-This golden age for the flute-guitar duo was ushered into being in the early 1800's as the industrial revolution and a musically hungry new middle class brought forth expressive trends less affected by stylistic constraints of the past and significant changes in the tonal capabilities of musical instruments, prompting a new type of virtuoso interaction between flutists and guitarists.
+These early 19th-century trios for an unusual combination of instruments demonstrate the emerging romanticism of the early 19th century and the subsequent blossoming of chamber music with guitar by virtuosos on their evolving instruments.
+This golden age for the guitar-flute-viola trio was ushered into being in the early 1800's as the industrial revolution and a musically hungry new middle class brought forth expressive trends less affected by stylistic constraints of the past and significant changes in the tonal capabilities of musical instruments, prompting a dynamic new virtuoso interaction between instruments in chamber music.

 Jeffrey Cohan will play an 8-keyed flute made in London in 1820 of cocuswood or Jamaican ebony with silver ornamental rings and keys, made in London in 1820 by George Rudall with the help of George Willis.
 In 1821 Rudall joined with Rose to make Rudall & Rose flutes, which have found their way into the hands of some of today's most well-known flutists playing traditional Irish music.

 pyrotechnical variations on God Save the King: